Tutorial

 coinbase_secret: System.get_env("COINBASE_SECRET")

 The first thing I need to do is to create a basic controller and a route.
-Since Coinbase is posting the webhooks to the specified URL, I need to setup so I have a create-action that listens to posts.
+Since Coinbase is posting the webhooks to the specified URL, I need to set up a create action that listens to posts.

 conn